-There is so much to drink in here in the land of all things which heighten the senses.
-Look up and history is staring you in the face.
+There is so much to drink in here in the land of all things that heighten the senses.
+Look up, and history is staring at you in the face.
 A distant castle, a gargoyle, an ancient door.
-Look across the countryside and all is bright green and lush dotted with poppies.
+Look across the countryside; all is bright green and lush, dotted with poppies.
 A waft of jasmine fills the air.
-Peer inside a window at pastries, cheese, meats, all so artfully displayed that they lure you inside.
-This is what I love about France but this trip has been even more delightful because of the special people we have met.
+Peer inside a window at pastries, cheese, and meats, all so artfully displayed that they lure you inside.
+This is what I love about France, but this trip has been even more delightful because of the special people we have met.
 As I write this, am I munching on a Narbonne, a most delicious pastry filled with perfectly diced apples and seasoned with a hint of anise, topped with a generous sprinkling of pinenuts -wow!

-The generous spirit and joy of life is evident in the many friends we have made.
-First there is Lionel, the chef of Le Sixieme Sens, who invited me into his kitchen to learn how to make Bourride, a traditional French soup.
+The generous spirit and joy of life are evident in the many friends we have made.
+First, there is Lionel, the chef of Le Sixieme Sens, who invited me into his kitchen to learn how to make Bourride, a traditional French soup.
 While visiting St. Martin, an artist invited us into her garden and then gave us a tour of her eclectic house filled with treasures and antiques.
 The purveyors in the markets and shops have all gone out of their way to describe a certain cheese or give directions.
-It is this warmth that draws me in, makes me feel welcome and longing for more.
-Enjoy these photos of the locals and some of my favorite foods and their shops.
+It is this warmth that draws me in and makes me feel welcome and longing for more.
+Enjoy these photos of the locals, some of my favorite foods, and their shops.

 This man gave us so many tastings of his cheese we didn’t need breakfast!